 Dormitory Rooms: Elm and Kaufmann

-Our dormitory rooms have bunk beds and shared bathrooms.
+Our dormitory rooms have either two twins or a bunk and a twin, and shared bathrooms.

 Camping is available on the designated camping lawn.
 Campers supply and set up their own tents and equipment and have access to bathrooms and hot showers.